 Did it show profitable results on any other currency pairs?

 Some other currency pairs show insignificant profit, which are spoiled by big drawdowns.
-It looks like only EUR/JPY has some trading characteristics that are captured by this expert advisor.
+It looks like only EUR/USD has some trading characteristics that are captured by this expert advisor.

 Did you optimize the input parameters of this expert advisor?